ElarianLtd/javascript-sdk/README.md

     customerId
 }
 ```
-- `cancelCustomerReminder(customer, key)`: Cancels a previously set reminder with the key `key`.
+- `cancelCustomerReminder(customer, key)`: Cancels a previously set reminder with the key `key` on the customer.
 The following object will be returned:
 ```js
 {
     status,